 Dropsource connects to external data via REST APIs.
 If you have data hosted on the web that you want to connect to in your app, or if you need structured data, you will need an API.
 You can use third party web services or your own APIs, making requests to send and receive data.
+You can cache API data to minimize network requests and cope with connectivity issues on the user device.
 To build an API request in Dropsource:

 - Import an API specification OR use a demo API.

 - Add a request to a page in your app.

 - Send data to the request via parameters.

 - Access network logging information when your requests run.

 If you haven’t set your API up yet, check out the API Tools section for recommended options.

 To import an API, you will need to upload or link to an OpenAPI (Swagger) specification that describes the endpoints you want to use in your app.
 You can import a spec for your own API or for a third party service.